MichelBras/Laravel-Docker/readme.md

 mysql -u 'DB_USERNAME' -p 'DB_PASSWORD'
 ```

-With acess to the database as the new user you can migrate and seed the database.
+With access to the database as the new user you can migrate and seed the database.

 ```
 docker-compose exec app php artisan migrate --seed